CS480UIC/dbs-city_sustainability/documentation/glossary.md

 **ID (PK)**\
 Data Type: INTEGER\
 Description: ID is the primary key for energy_management.
 Each energy_management will have a unique ID that it can be identified with.\
 Maximum: 1-1.
-The ID is unique and each ID can only describe one energy_management
+The ID is unique and each ID can only describe one energy_management.

 **city_id (FK)**\
 Data Type: INTEGER\
 Description: city_id refers to the city that the energy_management is a part of.\
 Maximum: 1-1.
 Since each energy_management can only be part of one city, no energy_management will have the same city_id.
-Each energy_management can only have one city_id
+Each energy_management can only have one city_id.

 **energy_production**\
 Data Type: INTEGER\
 Description: energy_production refers to the amount of energy a city produces.\
 Maximum: M-1.
-Multiple energy_managements can have the same energy_production, but each energy_production can only have one value for energy_production
+Multiple energy_managements can have the same energy_production, but each energy_production can only have one value for energy_production.

 **energy_consumption**\
 Data Type: INTEGER\